Running Inclusive & Large Scale Platform-Design Workshops

 If you have a limited number of teams and people, you can always let each team work on the same brief to allow for a broader generative design, and schedule a converging moment at the end of the process to analyze the differences or the similarities in the design.
 You can also ask the teams to work on collaborative exchanges in a differential way, i.e. to let them track and write on notes the different perspectives that emerged during the confrontations between two different teams and their points of view.

-If you have heterogeneous teams with different — executives, technical, marketing, design, etc — problems will start to become evident since the multiplicity of so many different approaches will be too divergent and in the collaborative exchanges, teams will never get to an agreement.
+If you have heterogeneous teams with different roles — executives, technical, marketing, design, etc — problems will start to become evident since the multiplicity of so many different approaches will be too divergent and in the collaborative exchanges, teams will never get to an agreement.

 The good news is that you can ask each team to focus on its specific domain of knowledge and start the exploration and design sprint by helping it leverage on the specific competencies they have, and this is a good method to have a very detailed and comprehensive final design, where the teams could explore many aspects of the project in a single sprint.